 Which JLPT level is right for me?

 That’s a good question.
-Many people come to Japanese with various backgrounds, and it’s hard to “step into the stream” at first, since you are not sure what your level.
+Many people come to Japanese with various backgrounds, and it’s hard to “step into the stream” at first, since you are not sure what your level is.
 The JLPT foundation has a new set of sample tests for each N level.
 They’re very short sample test, but provide a good overview of what that level looks like.
+Try taking a few levels and see which one is challenging, but not too hard, and that is probably the level you should study for.

-I passed the old JLPT3 (now N4) last year, and wanted to see if I was ready for the N2 (old JLPT2), so I took a sample test and realized how much harder the N2 test is.
-If I had the time to cram, I don’t believe I could absorb and practice that much material for the N2 in one year, so as mentioned above, I opted for the N3 instead, which based on the sample tests, seems more appropriate anyway.
+For example, I passed the old JLPT3 (now N4) last year, and wanted to see if I was ready for the N2 (old JLPT2), so I took a sample test and realized how much harder the N2 test is.
+If I had the time to cram, I don’t believe I could absorb and practice that much material for the N2 in one year, so as mentioned above, I opted for the N3 instead in 2010, which based on the sample tests, seemed more appropriate anyway.
+After a year of study, I passed the N3.
+In 2011, I took the sample tests again and found the N2 still a significant challenge, but more manageable now, so I could feel some sense of progress between 2010 and 2011, enough to build upon.

 Personally, I feel you should challenge yourself, so if you pick a level that’s easy for you, you will not really accomplish anything (unless the test will be held soon).
 On the other hand, if you pick a level too far above, you can get discouraged and give up if you are impatient for results.
-The middle ground seems right: pick a level that’s a little bit above your skill level, it gives you a challenge to work toward.
-Nothing worthwhile in life comes easy.
+The middle ground seems right: pick a level that’s a stretch above your skill level.
+It gives you a challenge to work toward.
+Nothing worthwhile in life comes easy. :)

 How long do I have to prepare?

 This depends on the level of the test of course.
 Easier levels require less time, while higher levels can take even years to prepare for, because there’s so much material to learn.
 I can’t stress this enough: memorizing something isn’t enough.
 This is a foreign language, not mathematics.
-Languages require huge amounts of practice, so that the words and grammar become internalized, and almost as automatic as your native language.
+Languages require huge amounts of practice for multiple facets, so that the words and grammar become internalized, and almost as automatic as your native language.
 Listening, especially, requires lots of time to practice.
-If you see or hear a certain word in Japanese a few times, you may get familiar with it, but if 200 times, it becomes rote.
+If you see or hear a certain word in Japanese a few times, you may get familiar with it, but if you see it 200 times, it becomes rote.
 Grammar also requires a lot of practice to construct sentences correctly, determine what particle is appropriate and so on.

-Since for most people the test is only offered in December, it’s good to start early in January, as I did last year with the JLPT3/N4.
+Since for most people the test is only offered in December, it’s good to start early in January, as I do every year.
 If it is a lower-level test, you can master the material in a few months, and practice during the rest of the time.
 The higher levels of course require a lot more time to absorb all the material, then practice to proficiency.
 Plan to spend a few years studying possibly, especially for the N1.

-This website, again, provides a nice overview of the levels and how much study time is expected to pass.
+This website, provides a nice overview of the levels and how much study time is expected to pass.
+The JLPT Foundation also talks about what people are expected to be able to do at each level.

 Books